nsrau/azure-docs.it-it/articles/virtual-network/virtual-networks-create-vnetpeering-arm-portal.md

 <properties
-   pageTitle="Creare un peering reti virtuali usando il portale di Azure | Microsoft Azure" description="Informazioni su come creare una rete virtuale con il portale di Azure in Resource Manager." services="virtual-network" documentationCenter="" authors="NarayanAnnamalai"
+   pageTitle="Create VNet Peering using the Azure portal | Microsoft Azure" description="Learn how to create a virtual network using the Azure portal in Resource Manager." services="virtual-network" documentationCenter="" authors="NarayanAnnamalai"